migueldcepeda/gray-mail-deleter/README.md

 ### MAMP Configuration File Edits

 #### php.ini file
 To edit the `php.ini` file, open MAMP PRO and navigate to the path: *File > Edit Template > PHP (php.ini)*.
-From the dropdown menu, select the file that corresponds with the latest PHP version used.
+From the dropdown menu, select the file that corresponds with the latest PHP version.

 Edit the following:
 ```